bandidhanush/AccidentDetectionSystem/README.md

 - Before running the AccidentDetectionSystem.INO file make sure install all the required libriaries
 - Make sure all the connections are properly made to the Arduino Uno R3 board
 - The connection labels are commented in the code make sure you follow those connection else code as per your connections
+- **NOTE:** The rover_bt_control.ino is a bluetooth operated Rover Bot which acts like a car for this project

 ## For detailed Video Demo of Project
 ```Click on YouTube Icon```